Skip to main content

 Everyone is still looking for fresh crypto airdrops.
 A few websites, such as Aidrop.io and CoinMarketCap, enable you to create airdrop alerts and evaluate or advertise forthcoming airdrops.

-However, searching for airdrops on your own is the best method to keep an eye out for them.
+However, the best method to keep an eye out for airdrops is to search for them yourself.
 Examining protocols that have not yet released tokens and haven’t knocked out a free airdrop is the simplest way to determine which protocol is most likely to do so.

 Beware; some airdrops are con games that you should stay away from.
 Before getting enthusiastic over a new crypto airdrop, always DYOR.